-Devon Golaszewski's research focuses on the history of gender and sexuality, and the history of medicine, in 20th century francophone West Africa.
-Her dissertation, entitled “Reproductive Labors: Reproductive Expertise and Biomedical Legibility in Mali, 1935-1999,” examines the intertwined and competing practices by which Malian families sought to ensure successful conception, pregnancy and childbirth in the context of high maternal and infant mortality.
-It traces the development of biomedical maternal and reproductive health programs and the changing interventions of local specialists such as a birth attendants and nuptial counselors.
+Devon Golaszewski's research focuses on the history of gender, sexuality, and medicine in 20th century francophone West Africa.
+Her dissertation, entitled “Reproductive Labors: Women's Expertise and Biomedical Legibility in Mali, 1935-1999,” examined how Malian families sought to ensure successful conception, pregnancy and childbirth in the context of high maternal and infant mortality.
+It traced the development of biomedical maternal and reproductive health programs and the changing interventions of local women specialists such as a birth attendants and nuptial counselors.

 Columbia University: Ph.D., History 2020

 History of Medicine